SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 - **Show most detailed data**: If you select this option, the most detailed data available will be shown, rather than average data.
 In order to ensure optimal performance in case a large amount of trend data must be displayed, this option is by default not selected.

-- **Show percentile**: Obsolete from DataMiner 10.3.0/10.2.4 onwards.
-Available from DataMiner 10.0.12 onwards.
-Select this option to show a percentile line on trend graphs by default.
+- **Show percentile**: Select this option to show a percentile line on trend graphs by default.
+Obsolete from DataMiner 10.3.0/10.2.4 onwards.

-- **Percentile to calculate**: Available from DataMiner 10.0.12 onwards, if *Show percentile* is selected.
-From DataMiner 10.3.0/10.2.4 onwards, select the checkbox in front of this setting to show a percentile line.
+- **Percentile to calculate**: Prior to DataMiner 10.3.0/10.2.4, you first need to select *Show percentile* to see this setting.
+In more recent DataMiner versions, you can instead select *Percentile to calculate* directly to show a percentile line on trend graphs.
 You can then configure which percentile is displayed.
 By default, this is set to *95*.

 - **Trend prediction range**: Select either *Manual*, if you want to manually change the trend prediction range, or *Auto*, if you want DataMiner to select the range depending on the zoom level.

 - **Left mouse button action on graph**: Select the action executed by dragging the left mouse button on a trend graph:

   - *Zoom*: Selects a section of the graph to zoom in on.
-Available from DataMiner 10.0.7 onwards.

   - *Select*: Selects a part of the graph in order to [assign tags to it](xref:Defining_a_pattern).
-Prior to DataMiner 10.0.7, this is the default action, and it behaves like the *Zoom* action described above.

   - *Pan*: Moves the graph horizontally.
-Default action from DataMiner 10.0.7 onwards.
+This is the default action.

   - *None*

 - **Right mouse button action on graph**: Select the action executed by dragging the right mouse button on a trend graph:

   - *Zoom*: Selects a section of the graph to zoom in on.
-Default action from DataMiner 10.0.7 up to DataMiner 10.2.0 [CU22]/10.3.0 [CU10]/10.4.1.
-Available from DataMiner 10.0.7 onwards.
+Default action prior to DataMiner 10.2.0 [CU22]/10.3.0 [CU10]/10.4.1.

   - *Select*: Selects a part of the graph in order to [assign tags to it](xref:Defining_a_pattern).
 Default action from DataMiner 10.2.0 [CU22]/10.3.0 [CU10]/10.4.1 onwards.
-Prior to DataMiner 10.0.7, this action instead behaves like the *Zoom* action described above.

   - *Pan*: Moves the graph horizontally.

   - *None*

-- **Hotkey for mouse button action on graph**: Available from DataMiner 10.0.7 onwards.
-Allows you to specify which key can be used in order to apply an action on a trend graph by pressing this key and dragging with the left mouse button at the same time.
+- **Hotkey for mouse button action on graph**: Allows you to specify which key can be used in order to apply an action on a trend graph by pressing this key and dragging with the left mouse button at the same time.
 The default hotkey is *Ctrl*.
 Other options are *Alt* and *Shift*.

-- **Hotkey + left mouse button action on graph**: Available from DataMiner 10.0.7 onwards.
-Select the action executed by pressing the hotkey configured in the setting above and dragging the left mouse button on a trend graph:
+- **Hotkey + left mouse button action on graph**: Select the action executed by pressing the hotkey configured in the setting above and dragging the left mouse button on a trend graph:

   - *Zoom*: Selects a section of the graph to zoom in on.
 Default action from DataMiner 10.2.0 [CU22]/10.3.0 [CU10]/10.4.1 onwards.

   - *Select*: Selects a part of the graph in order to [assign tags to it](xref:Defining_a_pattern).
-Default action from DataMiner 10.0.7 up to DataMiner 10.2.0 [CU22]/10.3.0 [CU10]/10.4.1.
+Default action prior to DataMiner 10.2.0 [CU22]/10.3.0 [CU10]/10.4.1.

   - *Pan*: Moves the graph horizontally.